pyplacca/ct-rn-blog-app/README.md

-# React Native Blog App (sample)
+# Blog App
-This yet another completed Codetrain assignment :)
+This yet another Codetrain assignment on mobile development (react native) :)
 <br/><br/>
 This app was bootstrapped using the [expo cli](https://expo.io/)